brorarangers/brorarangers.github.io/_posts/2015-12-31-hogmanay-review-3.md

 ![Brora supporters Halloween Bash promised to be a scream]({{ site.url }}/images/posts/{{ page.url | replace: '/','-' | remove_first: '-' | remove: '.html' }}-3.jpg){: .responsive-img .z-depth-2 .post-image}

-When we sat down at the start of the season to discuss this website with our resident computer geek, he was a great pains to point out to us that we needed to be dragged into the digital age, he produced a digital strategy tieing up the website, Twitter and Facebook.
+When we sat down at the start of the season to discuss this website with our resident computer geek, he was at great pains to point out to us that we needed to be dragged into the digital age, he produced a digital strategy tieing up the website, Twitter and Facebook.
 He spoke about the site being more than just a place to put our Club news and the opportunity to raise the profile of Brora Rangers Football Club as we sought promotion.
 He sends regular reports on how frequently the site is viewed, by how many people, where the traffic comes from and whether people view the site on mobile phones or sitting at a computer.
 To be honest we were impressed.

 Turns out, he knows nothing.
 When it comes to sorting out the free transfer list, his name will be at the top.
 We should have known all along we already had the man to send us viral in the digital world working tirelessly on the pitch.
 Steven 'Sid' Mackay, Captain Goals, Mr Dependable ... and now, Internet Sensation.
 Our website chappie got excited when our site received over 700 visits in one day.
 Steven's video has had, at the very least, 400,000 views.